 As part of the annual Monetization Monitor series, Revenera has published a new report exploring trends in usage analytics.

-Based on a global survey, the results confirm product usage data has become increasingly important to software suppliers, with headlines including:
+Based on a global survey of 450 software companies, the results confirm product usage data has become increasingly important, with headlines including:

 The full report covers more detail, but here are a few highlights: